Skip to content

 Interactive Modules & Web Tools:

-My ReSilence residency focused on two modules : ReSilent (Android app) and Moving Soundscapes (interactive installation) and on the participation in the design and implementation of a scientific experiment/pilot study of the InfoMus-Casa Paganini research centre.
+The ReSilence residency focused on two main modules: ReSilent (Android app) and Moving Soundscapes (interactive installation), as well as on participation in the design and implementation of a scientific experiment/pilot study led by the InfoMus–Casa Paganini research centre.

 Collaborations:

-ReSilent: The core algorithm was designed by me within the MaxMSP/RNBO environment, and then ported into and Android app by Julien Boit, using the JUCE framework.
+ReSilent: The core algorithm was designed by the artist in MaxMSP/RNBO and ported to Android by Julien Boit using the JUCE framework.

 Adaptability / interoperability: